milankh/frontend-nanodegree-feedreader-master/README.md

 ## Technologies Used

--Javascript
+- Javascript
--JQuery
+- JQuery
--HTML/CSS
+- HTML/CSS
--Jasmine For testing
+- Jasmine For testing